html-graph/html-graph.github.io/content/canvas/_index.md

 ## Canvas

-Canvas API consists of the following methods and properties:
+The Canvas API provides a set of methods and properties for managing graph visualization.
+Below is an overview of its functionality:

 ### [attach](attach)

-attach canvas to element
+Attach the canvas to an HTML element.

 ### [detach](detach)

-detach canvas from element
+Detach the canvas from the current HTML element.

 ### [addNode](add-node)

-create node on canvas
+Create and add a node to the canvas.

 ### [updateNode](update-node)

-update node
+Update the properties of an existing node.

 ### [removeNode](remove-node)

-remove node
+Remove a node from the canvas.

 ### [markPort](mark-port)

-mark element as port
+Mark an element as a port.

 ### [updatePort](update-port)

-update port configuration
+Update the configuration of a port.

 ### [unmarkPort](unmark-port)

-unmark elemen as port
+Unmark an element as a port.

 ### [addEdge](add-edge)

-create edge on canvas
+Create and add an edge between ports on the canvas.

 ### [updateEdge](update-edge)

-update edge
+Update the properties of an existing edge.

 ### [removeEdge](remove-edge)

-remove edge
+Remove an edge from the canvas.

 ### [patchViewportMatrix](patch-viewport-matrix)

-patch viewport matrix
+Modify the viewport transformation matrix.

 ### [patchContentMatrix](patch-content-matrix)

-patch content matrix
+Modify the content transformation matrix.

 ### [clear](clear)

-remove all nodes and edges
+Remove all nodes and edges from the canvas.

 ### [destroy](destroy)

-reverts canvas element to initial state and frees memory
+Revert the canvas element to its initial state and free up memory.